11.06.2019 - Hamburg

 Chantal Laboureur, who enjoyed a superb run with Julia Sude, heads for her home World Champs with one of last season’s rising stars in Sandra Ittlinger, in front of her.
 Can the new duo get up and running in what could be a tricky pool?
 Italians Marta and Viktoria hit the ground running late last season after being reunited following the latter’s return from suspension.
 Young twin sisters Megan and Nicole have little World Tour experience but have already shown their ability on the US college circuit, while Paraguayans Patricia and Michelle are the complete outsiders of the party out to cause an upset or two.

-The clash between the Germans and Italian should definitely be one not to be missed it what could turn out to be the game that decides who tops the group.
+The clash between the Germans and Italians should definitely be one not to be missed it what could turn out to be the game that decides who tops the group.
 If both teams go into the match without winning both of their previous matches it could prove a real fight.
 Monday, July 1, 8.30pm CET.
 Red Bull Beach Arena.

 Canadians Megan and Nicole will be the fifth ‘sister act’ to take part in the World Championships, following in the footsteps of Lina and Petia Yanchulova of Bulgaria, Doris and Stefanie Schwaiger (Austria), Caroline and Maria Clara Salgado (Brazil) and Emilia and Erika Nystrom (Finland) as sisters who have appeared in previous championships.